cybercongress/go-cyber/docs/run_validator.md

 sudo apt install -y ubuntu-drivers-common
 ```

-3. Next check what are recommended drivers for your card:
+3. Next, check for the recommended drivers for your card:

 ```bash
 ubuntu-drivers devices